Skip to content

 3. How often should landlords review or update their AI screening criteria?

-Screening criteria should be reviewed at least once or twice a year, or whenever market conditions, rent levels, or regulations change.
-Regular reviews help you stay aligned with legal requirements and evolving risk tolerance.
+Review your criteria at least once or twice a year, or whenever rent levels, market conditions, or regulations change.
+Regular reviews help you stay aligned with legal requirements and your current risk tolerance.

 4. Does AI tenant screening replace the need to speak with previous landlords or employers?

 Not necessarily.
-AI can narrow the field and highlight higher-risk applicants, but many operators still use reference calls for borderline cases or higher-value units.
-Think of AI as a first filter, not a total replacement for human judgment.
+AI can narrow the field and highlight higher-risk applicants, but many operators still make reference calls for borderline cases or higher-value units.
+Think of AI as a first filter, not a full replacement for human judgment.

 5. How does a tenant portal like RIOO add value after using AI screening?

-Once an applicant is approved, RIOO’s tenant and community management portals streamline onboarding, payments, maintenance requests, and communication.
+Once an applicant is approved, RIOO's tenant and community management portals handle onboarding, payments, maintenance requests, and communication.
 This turns a good screening decision into a smoother day-to-day experience and better long-term retention.